maxajbarlow/f1-dash/CONTRIBUTING.md

 Please test your code, build the parts of the application you touched.
 For example, if you made changes in the frontend, make sure to run `yarn build` and see if the build succeeds and maybe check out how it will look in prod via `yarn start`.
 Sometimes there is a difference between running `dev` and `start` & `build`.

 Make sure you format the files you created or touched.
-We use prettier for formatting, so either run the command `yarn run prettier` or install the fitting extension for your preferred IDE.
+We use prettier for formatting the frontend, so either run the command `yarn run prettier` or install the fitting extension for your preferred IDE.
+For Rust code run `cargo fmt` to keep the style consistent.

 When opening a Pull Request please select `develop` as the target branch.